Regional Development Victoria

 Ovens Murray Regional Partnerships Logo

 Our Partnership comprises business and community members from across Ovens Murray who care passionately about the future of our region.
+They are joined by the Chief Executive Officers (CEO) of our local councils and TAFE, a representative of Regional Development Australia and a representative from the Victorian Government.

 Members